microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-shakeshake.md

 3. Use [some utility](https://gearside.com/nebula/utilities/twitter-bearer-token-generator/) to generate a Twitter bearer token from these two keys.

-4. Update the following line in `shakeshake/run.csx` with your own token:
+4. Update the following line in `Function\shakeshake.cs` with your own token:
 ![update-token](media/iot-devkit-shakeshake/update-twitter-token.jpg)